 No artificial preservatives or flavours, plenty of natural fibre and the fact that it’s made from real meat is putting Purina Cat Chow Naturals among the best dry cat food brands.

 This dry food has low caloric density and your cat will feel more full after consuming less calories.
 This is very good food for weight control.

-Cats really enjoy Purina’s Cat Chow Naturals, however, it contains some grain based ingredients and therefore we can’t put this dry cat food to no.1. spot.
+Cats really enjoy Purina’s Cat Chow Naturals, however, it contains some grain based ingredients and therefore we can’t put this dry cat food as top rated in our list.